Marked length spectrum rigidity from rigidity on subsets: Introduction

-One of the goals of this current work is to address the following question: what properties does a collection $E \subset \conj$ of conjugacy classes need to satisfy to guarantee that, if two metrics $\gm$ and $\gm_\ast$ on $S$ as above have the property that $\ell_\gm[x] = \ell_{\gm_\ast}[x]$ for all $[x] \in E$, then $\gm$ and $\gm_\ast$ have the same marked length spectra?
-For example, it follows from, although is not explicitly stated in the work of Bonahon \cite{bonahon}, that if $N \trianglelefteq \G$ is an infinite normal subgroup of $\G$ and the marked length spectra of $\gm$ and $\gm_\ast$ agree on conjugacy classes represented by elements of $N$, then they are isometric.
+We first note that it follows from, although is not explicitly stated in the work of Bonahon \cite{bonahon}, that if $N \trianglelefteq \G$ is an infinite normal subgroup of $\G$ and the marked length spectra of $\gm$ and $\gm_\ast$ agree on conjugacy classes represented by elements of $N$, then they are isometric.
 Recently, Hao \cite{hao} improved this result (in a more general setting) by showing that if $H < \G$ is a subgroup such that the limit set of $H$ is all of $\partial \widetilde{S}$ where $\widetilde{S}$ is the universal cover of $S$ and $\ell_\gm, \ell_{\gm_\ast}$ agree on $H$, then $\gm,\gm_\ast$ are isometric.
+Gogolev and Rodriguez Hertz have also recently shown that the length spectrum restricted to closed geodesics lying in a fixed homology class determines the full length spectrum of the metric \cite{gogolev.hertz}.
 The set $E\subset \conj$ does not have to be induced by a subgroup of $\G$.
 It is well known (thanks to Fenchel–Nielsen coordinates) that the isometry class of a hyperbolic surface is determined by the lengths of finitely many closed geodesics.
-For negatively curved Riemannian metrics on closed surfaces, Sawyer \cite{sawyer} used a geometric argument to show that if the complement $E^c$ of $E \subset \conj$ grows sub-exponentially in the sense that
+For negatively curved Riemannian metrics on closed surfaces, Sawyer \cite{sawyer} showed that if the complement $E^c$ of $E \subset \conj$ grows sub-exponentially in the sense that

 and $\ell_\gm, \ell_{\gm_\ast}$ agree on $E$, then $\gm, \gm_\ast$ are isometric.
-Note that the property of having sub-exponential growth as in (\ref{eq.seg}) is independent of the metric $\gm$.
-Sawyer's result also follows from an asymptotic formula for the number of conjugacy classes with approximately the same length with respect to the metrics $\mathfrak{g}, \mathfrak{g}_\ast$, due to Schwartz and Sharp in constant negative curvature \cite[Thm.~1]{schwartz.sharp} and Dal'bo in variable negative curvature \cite{dalbo}.
+The property of having sub-exponential growth as in (\ref{eq.seg}) is independent of the metric $\gm$.
+Sawyer's result also follows from an asymptotic formula for the number of conjugacy classes with approximately the same lengths with respect to two metrics $\mathfrak{g}, \mathfrak{g}_\ast$, due to Schwartz and Sharp in constant negative curvature \cite[Thm.~1]{schwartz.sharp} and Dal'bo in variable negative curvature \cite{dalbo}.
 In both cases, the asymptotic formula is proved using thermodynamic formalism for the geodesic flows.